dazuma/toys/toys/docs/guide.md

     end

 Pass the tool name and arguments as arguments to the run method.
-It will execute, and return a process status object (i.e. 0 for success, and nonzero for error).
+It will execute, and return a process status code (i.e. 0 for success, and nonzero for error).
 Make sure you handle the exit status.
 For example, in most cases, you should probably exit if the tool you are calling returns a nonzero code.

 You may also use the `exec` mixin [described below](#Executing_Subprocesses) to run a tool in a separate process.
-This is particularly useful if you need to capture or manipulate that tool's input or output.
+This is particularly useful if you need to capture or manipulate that tool's input or output stream.

 ### Helper Methods and Mixins